Back to blog

 Conclusion

 There are multiple approaches to scrape Amazon product reviews.
 While a custom scraper will give you more flexibility, a commercial choice like Amazon Scraper API will significantly save time and effort.
-You can also check out datasets, if you decide that getting read-to-use data is enough to satisfy your needs.
+You can also check out datasets if you decide that getting read-to-use data is enough to satisfy your needs.

 If you found this article helpful, be sure to check out our blog for resources on scraping Best Buy, Wayfair, or eBay.
+We also have tutorials for:

 About the author